7 Best Med Spa Management Software (2026)

 You get:

 Unlike other platforms that charge for basic features, Portrait Care is free to start.
-You get medical-grade software and supplier discounts from day one without a financial barrier.
+You get medical-grade software and supplier discounts from day one without being blocked by startup costs.

 It is a strong fit for medical spas and wellness clinics that want software plus a strategic partner rather than a set of disconnected tools.

-• Best for: Medical spas and wellness clinics that want a free, all-in-one EHR with scheduling, payments, compliance, marketing support, and supplier discounts.
+- Best for: Medical spas and wellness clinics that want a free to start, all-in-one EHR with scheduling, payments, compliance, marketing support, and supplier discounts.

 2. Mangomint